MAPFA: Make American Politics Fun Again!

 On the Issues

 We have a housing crisis because we are not building the housing our communities need.
 We are not building because building new housing, especially multifamily, is outlawed or restricted by zoning codes, “preservation”, endless project reviews and permitting, and frivolous multi-year lawsuits from recalcitrant Nimbys.

 Let’s get rid of the barriers and build, build, build.

 Free our Streets

 Good news is that, especially in dense cities like NYC, we have huge opportunities to transition to safer, cheaper, cleaner, and FASTER transport.
-Bus lanes, bike lanes, and newer mobility options like scooters give people cleaner often faster choices than cars.
-And taking some cars off the road makes travel faster for those who really need to drive.
+Bus lanes, bike lanes, and micro-mobility give people cleaner often faster choices than cars.
+And taking some cars off the road makes travel faster for those who need to drive.

 Our laws and law enforcement should protect us from actual danger, not prevent people from controlling their own bodies, or policing recreational drugs, or even jaywalking(!).

-We need a safety net which cushions individuals from bad disruptions and allows us to take advantage of good disruptions.
+We need a safety net which cushions individuals from the bad disruptions and allows us to take advantage of good ones.

-Basic income gives us this comprehensive safety net.
-It’s there in the good times letting people retool and get back in the game.
-And it’s there in crises, allowing people to survive.
+Basic income gives us this safety net.
+In good times it lets people retool and get back in the game.
+And in crises, it helps people survive.